sweirich/lambda-n-ways/README.md

-It "benchmarks" several different representations of variable binding and substitution in the untyped lambda calculus using a single pathological case: computing the normal form of `factorial 6 == sum [1..37] + 17` encoded using Church numerals.
-(Spoiler alert, these terms are not equal, so the normal form is the Church encoding of false).
+It "benchmarks" several different representations of variable binding and substitution in the untyped lambda calculus using a single pathological case: computing the normal form of `factorial 6 == sum [1..37] + 17`.
+(Spoiler alert, these terms are not equal, so the normal form is the encoding of false).

 This is derived from Lennart Augustsson's unpublished draft paper "Lambda-calculus Cooked Four Ways".